 The minimum employment period is 12 months from the start date of the new job.
 This is also known as the grant period and is generally spread across two financial years.

 Under the grant, there must always be a person employed in the job.
-If a position is left vacant for less than 30 days, it’s not considered a vacancy.
-However, if the 30 days are exceeded the grant may be paid on a pro-rata basis, if we accept that the vacancy was beyond your control.
+If a position is left vacant for less than 30 days within the 12 month period it is not considered a vacancy.
+However, if the 30 days are exceeded this position is not eligible for the grant.

 A position is eligible for the grant if